JKhawaja/concurrency/Outline.md

 ### Multiple CDS Systems

-Can UIs and a single UI DDAGs technically virtualize ALL CDSs across a system, since the UI graph is disjoint anyways, and this would also imply that UIs (since they are essentially just threads) could address CDS sub-graphs for *multiple* CDSs ...
+Can UIs and a single UI DDAG technically virtualize ALL CDSs across a system, since the UI graph is disjoint anyways, and this would also imply that UIs (since they are essentially just threads) could address CDS sub-graphs for *multiple* CDSs ...

 ### Freedoms

-These are design choices left up to the user.
+These are design choices left up to an engineer.
 But, the concepts can be very easily accommodating to any of these scenarios ...

 - *Obstruction Freedom* (least strict)
     + Non-blocking progress guarantee.
 At any point in time, a single thread is guaranteed to make progress if other threads are suspended.
 Partially completed operations must be abortable.